ISO 27001 Certification Cost

 A common question we get asked is ‘how much does it cost to achieve ISO 27001 certification?’.
-This is a legitimate question when considering the business case for implementing an ISO 27001 Information Security Management System.
-So let’s set the record straight – the cost is nominal in the scheme of things.
+This is a legitimate question when considering the business case for implementing an Information Security Management System.
+So let’s set the record straight – the ISO 27001 certification cost is nominal in the scheme of things.

 Yes, you may need internal and/or external resources to build your management system, and yes, there is a requirement to conduct independent internal audits of your system both in preparedness for the external audits and as an ongoing requirement to maintain your system, and yes, there are costs associated with the provision of external audit and certification services.